-Here’s a brief explanation before I start this true-crime case summary…
+Here’s a brief explanation before the true-crime case summary…

 Catfish: Yes, it’s a fish.
 It’s also when someone creates a false identity to lure people into online relationships.
 You heard a lot about catfishing a few years ago, but it hasn’t made the news lately.
 There’s a TV show about the criminal act and you may have seen this in movies.
 Most importantly, it’s still happening in real life; the case I’m sharing today is evidence.

-The middle-aged woman in this case used her teenage daughter’s photos and persona to lure a teenage boy into falling in love with her.
+What do you think when you hear the term Catfish?
+You may think of a man posing as a potential suitor to attract an unsuspecting woman.
+In this true-crime, it's a middle-aged woman who used her teenage daughter’s photos and persona to lure a teenage boy into falling in love with her.
 She exploited her daughter and used provocative photos of her in the ruse.

 After she had groomed the teen, she persuaded him into sharing lewd photos and videos of himself with her.
 Several months into the ‘relationship,’ there were promises to get together during summer vacation, which never happened.